-"free-for-all" system, domesticate US fisheries, prevent overfishing, and rebuild stocks, Congress passed the first version of what is now the Magnuson-Stevens Fishery Conservation and Management Act (MSA) in 1976 (later amended in 1996 and 2006).
+Fish stocks began collapsing in the unmanaged period for reasons common to rival, nonexcludable goods.
+A "free-for-all" system ensured that rational individual actions undermined long-term resource sustainability.
+Partially in order to end this "free-for-all" system, domesticate US fisheries, prevent overfishing, and rebuild stocks, Congress passed the first version of what is now the Magnuson-Stevens Fishery Conservation and Management Act (MSA) in 1976 (later amended in 1996 and 2006).
 The MSA was a turning point in fisheries management by seeking to solve fishery problems through national action [4].
 It established the federally-managed 200 nautical mile Exclusive Economic Zone (EEZ), regionalized federal fishery management through eight fishery management councils, and created ten national standards for fishery management plans [6].
-Despite these novel management attempts, fleet capacity remained too high for the available resource (Fig. 2), and rational individual actions continued to undermine stock rebuilding [4].
+Despite these novel management attempts, fleet capacity remained too high for the available resource (Figure 2), and rational individual actions continued to undermine stock rebuilding [4].